UoB-COMSM0110/2024-group-13/READMEReport.md

 *Implementation of local (left) and online (right) multiplayer*

 Both players compete against each other by collecting the coins generated throughout the map.
 Each player starts with 3 lives and aims to avoid ghosts while trying to outscore their opponent.
 Scattered in the map are uranium blocks which cause special events that temporarily improve the players’ character or negatively affect their opponent.
 The game ends when one player loses all three of their lives.
-Players could target one another to score more points by killing their opponent or work peacefully and focus on collecting points instead.
+Players can target one another to score more points or work peacefully and focus on collecting coins instead.

 ## Requirements
 ### Ideation
 We brainstormed a list of arcade style games and then discussed potential adaptations to create a novel concept.
 In this session, we described the basic premise of each game and narrowed our choices to: Tank and Pac-Man.
 To decide between the two, we discussed the technical challenges of each and created paper prototypes to envision the functionality of each game.

-Following these sessions we realised that while both concepts were individually engaging there were a number of overlapping dimensions that we could combine into a single game.
+We realised that while both concepts were individually engaging there were a number of overlapping dimensions that we could combine into a single game.
 We decided on a version of Pac-Man with the ability to modify the map by means of explosive projectiles as shown in the paper prototype below.

 [<img src="https://i.ytimg.com/vi/RZP7WlMi2Jo/hqdefault.jpg"
 width="70%">](https://www.youtube.com/watch?v=RZP7WlMi2Jo